-A bi-annual review of the Policy has taken place in 2021 as required, there were no suggested changes.
+A review of the Policy has taken place in 2021 as required, there were no substantive changes made, only changes to marketing responsibilities for the program.

 IV.
 Participation Rate

 The following is an examination of the participation rate of the MOST programs.
 By examining the participation rate for the program, we can attempt to gauge the relative success the program has had in reaching the state's residents and encouraging them to increase 529 savings-the original goal of the IRS section authorizing these programs.
 The relative success or failure of states' various 529 programs rests on many different factors including the effectiveness of marketing efforts, availability of a state tax deduction, demographic and economic conditions, cost structure and the abilities, and resources of states' partners to attract and retain assets.
 However, one facet that has remained a constant is the competition for assets among states' program managers, which remains fierce.